 An even stranger feature of the settlement is its provision that American Express customers also pay a surcharge, which would normally be expected only for Visa and MasterCard holders.
 Merchants who take American Express are contractually obligated not impose surcharges on Amex cardholders, which means they’re unable to comply with the settlement whether they want to or not.

-National Retail Federation Senior Vice President and General Counsel Mallory Duncan said, “We have discussed the settlement with many of our members and other merchants, and not a single one has said they will surcharge.”
+National Retail Federation Senior Vice President and General Counsel Mallory Duncan said,

 Could a Merchant Benefit From Recouping These Credit Card Processing Fees?

 Swipe fees can be a lot to bear for small, independent businesses, so being able to recoup some of these costs could prove helpful to these businesses.
 As pointed out above, however, there is a lot of red tape involved in acquiring permission for the surcharge (and that only if it’s allowed in the state they happen to be in).
 Another possible cost is that of disgruntled customers, who won’t be pleased by the charges.
 It therefore makes sense that adding a surcharge to a credit card transaction simply isn’t worth the trouble.
 Loyal customers are the backbone of small businesses, so retailers would rather avoid upsetting them.